kanamesasaki/thermocraft/src/content/articles/ecef-geodetic.md

 ---
-title: "Transformation of ECEF Coordinates to Geodetic Coordinates"
+title: 'Transformation of ECEF Coordinates to Geodetic Coordinates'
-description: "The transformation from ECEF (Earth Centered Earth Fixed) coordinates to geodetic coordinates is a well-known problem in geodesy.
-For the realistic transformation, the Earth should be approximated by a spheroid, and the transformation in this case is not trivial."
+description: 'The transformation from ECEF (Earth Centered Earth Fixed) coordinates to geodetic coordinates is a well-known problem in geodesy.
+For the realistic transformation, the Earth should be approximated by a spheroid, and the transformation in this case is not trivial.'
 pubDate: 2025-05-26
 updatedDate: 2025-05-30
-heroImage: ""
+heroImage: ''
-tags: ["astrodynamics"]
+tags: ['astrodynamics']
 ---

 The transformation from ECEF (Earth Centered Earth Fixed) coordinates to geodetic coordinates is a well-known problem in geodesy.